 Location, location, location...

-Surrounded by the historic town of Forest Grove, Pacific is located in a safe neighborhood, with the beach, the mountains, and the thriving city of Portland all within a short drive.
+Surrounded by the historic town of Forest Grove, Pacific is located in a small suburb, with the beach, the mountains, and the thriving city of Portland all within a short drive.
+Maps and Locations

 The Great Outdoors